EdgyGuy19/IMAGI/README.md

 - `results`   - Print test results from JSON file(s) in a clear terminal format.
 - `grade`     - Send JSON payloads to the Python AI API for grading and post feedback to GitHub.
 Supports both OpenAI and Google Gemini models.
 - `feedback`  - Print AI-generated feedback from JSON file(s) in a clear terminal format.
+- `issues`    - Check GitHub issues for students' repositories and display their status (PASS, FAIL, KOMP, KOMPLETTERING).

 ### Help Output